Surviving in times of COVID-19 : Hotel Version

 Marriott associates will keep their health benefits during this difficult period and continue to be eligible for company-paid free short-term disability that provides income protection should they get sick.

-For Hotels across the globe, it is not going to be easy to survive in times of COVID-19, especially for independent hotels.
-Hotel chains which have solid structures and large resources at their disposal are also struggling to find a balanced solution to this unprecedented problem.
+For Hotels across the globe, it is not going to be easy to survive in times of COVID-19, especially for independent hotels as well as the hotel asset management companies in India.
+Even the big hotel operations management companies which have solid structures and large resources at their disposal are also struggling to find a balanced solution to this unprecedented problem.
 While India is grappling with a 21-day lockdown to combat spread of this pandemic, hotels are hit hard in terms of maintaining a minimized operational cost when the revenues have decreased by more than 80%.
-Like Ankur Bhatia, executive director at Bird Group (which runs Roseate Hotels & Resorts in India and the UK) said
+Like Ankur Bhatia, executive director at Bird Group ( one of the hotel management companies in India, which runs Roseate Hotels & Resorts in India and the UK) said

 “It doesn’t make sense to run the complete infrastructure.
 For both our hotels in Delhi/NCR, we have shut down a couple of public areas, besides a couple of floors to save on costs.
 The rates are softer by 15-20% from last year”